 The story of SHERENE MELINDA is one that I find both interesting and inspiring.
-Having only known the owner and creative director Sherene Robson for little under half a year, one thing that quickly became apparent to me upon meeting Sherene was the passion she had for her brand to succeed.
+Having only known the owner and creative director Sherene for nearly a year, one thing that quickly became apparent to me upon meeting Sherene was the passion she had for her brand to succeed.

 My name is Nathan and I help Sherene to increase her online presence.
 Having recently started my own digital marketing agency, one problem I have faced in helping clients with e-commerce websites is that potential customers don’t always feel completely comfortable in making purchases online.
 It is for this reason that I suggest clients put a face to their website and help customers get to know the people behind the brand.
 So I set out to fill in the gaps and learn more about her story.

 One particular question I always had in mind when thinking about Sherene is what led her to starting a brand based within the fashion industry.
 I was raised by a father who spent 30 years in banking and a mother 25 years in the NHS.
 I don’t see myself parting ways with my own job any time soon.
 Therefore what I found intriguing about Sherene is that she spent almost all her adult life working in industries that weren’t affiliated with fashion at all.

 So why start a fashion brand?
 Sherene explained to me that across the different jobs she had, the aspect she always enjoyed was the opportunity to use her own initiative and creativity.
 At a young(er) age she was torn between the idea of pursuing a career in technology or architecture (and ultimately chose to pursue technology).
 This demonstrated to me that Sherene was somebody who enjoys creating and building things, just as she does with her handbags.